ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/prompt_enhancing/docs/how-to-guides.md

 To extend the DAG with the extraction of another field, you can implement the `FieldExtractor` abstract class in a new child class inside the `archaeo_super_prompt.modeling.struct_extract.extractors` submodule.

+You will have to implement a DSPy module which fit two input and output pydantic `BaseModel`s that you will have to define according to your extraction model.
+The `forward` method will have to be defined suitably according to these models to type-safely bind your DSPy module to your `FieldExtractor` child
+class:

+1. The input arguments of the method will be the fields of the input pydantic model
+2. The return value of the method will be a `dspy.Prediction` built from an instance of the output pydantic model.

 See the `ComuneExtractor` implementation for an example.

 > Please pay attention to the implementation of `filter_training_dataset`, which
 > can be done according to knowledge about the field to be predicted.
 Some fields